-Dog tie-outs are standard tethering systems designed to restrict the movement of pet to a limited area and prevent them from unrestricted roaming or running around.
+Dog tie-outs are standard pet containment or tethering systems that rely on a combination of an anchor and a cable or rope to restrict the movement of pet to a limited area and prevent them from unrestricted roaming or running around.

-Tethering by itself is probably not the best option, it is often a necessary solution in certain situations for example when physical fencing is not possible (because of the renting agreement or costs) and wireless fences are not totally reliable.
+Tethering or restraining the pet by using a tie-out may not always be the best solution.
+But sometimes it becomes necessary – for example when physical fencing is not possible (because of the renting agreements or costs) and physical/electronic fences are not totally reliable.
 And since a tie-out cable of suitable length still gives enough playground to the pet, it is still a better choice than restricting the pet on a short leash.

 Dog tie-outs are available in two different types – stake dog tie-outs and trolley or pulley tie-out systems.

 - Trolley dog tie-outs: Trolley or pulley dog tie-out systems provide a little more freedom to the pet.
-Such systems essentially consist of two cables – the runner cable that runs overhead between two posts or trees, and the pulley cable mounted on the runner and attached to the dog’s leash or harness.
+Such systems essentially consist of two cables – the main cable that runs overhead between two posts or trees, and the runner cable mounted on the main cable through a slider or pulley and attached to the dog’s leash or harness.
 The trolley dog tie-outs require a little more effort to install and set up properly and require two properly-spaced securing posts or trees, but they give a bigger playground to the pet.
-Moreover, if properly configured, these systems have less chances of the cable tangling in the dog’s body.
-Finally, trolley dog tie-outs are also suitable for use in soggy and mildly wet/cold weathers – circumstances wherein a stake tie-out may not be escape-proof.
-It is worthwhile to state that many counties have restrictions on the pulley or trolley-based tethering systems because of their misuse, so you need to be mindful before picking a trolley dog tie-out system.
+Moreover, if properly configured, these systems have less chances of the cable tangling around the dog’s body.
+Finally, trolley dog tie-outs are also suitable for use in soggy and mildly wet/cold weathers – circumstances wherein a stake tie-out may not be completely escape-proof.
+It is worthwhile to state that many counties have restrictions on the pulley or trolley-based containment systems because of their misuse (people use single-post tie-downs), so you need to be mindful before picking a trolley dog tie-out system.